N-AO5/tech264-cloud-linux/linux/Linux_code_along/README.md

 2.  create
 3.  re restarting - start and then click reimage to userdata to restart again- copying the image over again
 4.  can upgrade image to all vms
-5.  check instances to see your vms and their health
+5.  check instances to see your vms and their health - only marks it if the instance is running
 6.  to test - use load balancers ip address to view app
 7.  to ssh in =to one of your vms
     1.  go to instances